achilles-d/simulation-compsci308/README.md

 Assumptions or Simplifications:

 - In the foraging ants simulation, the top left cell of the grid is considered the location of the food.
-The top right cell is considered the location of the ants' nest.
+The bottom right cell is considered the location of the ants' nest.

 Interesting data files: